-Under HB 1058 the Department of Environmental Quality will adopt rules about maintaining, reporting, taking corrective action, and establishing standards for construction and performance of above-ground petroleum fuel storage tanks.
+Under HB 1058 the Department of Environmental Quality will adopt rules about maintaining, reporting, taking corrective action, and establishing standards for construction and performance of aboveground petroleum fuel storage tanks.

-Under HB 1258, before an electric transmission facility is approved, the applicant must comply with the road use agreements of the impacted political subdivision.
+Under HB 1258, before an electric transmust comply with the road use agreements of the impacted political subdivision.
 When an application for a facility is filed, any affected townships, cities and counties must be notified and have a public hearing.